MinJ33/MinJ33.github.io/_posts/2023-02-19-UX-Weekly challenge.md

 tags: [UX]
 ---

-## Create personas for your portfolio project
+## Weekly challenge 1: Create personas for your portfolio project
 #
 >Your submission <br/>